 The importance of safety in your vehicle cannot be undermined, and that's both inside and outside of the vehicle.
 One incredibly important factor that we must not forget applies to dog-owners, and that's remembering to ensure maximum safety for your pooch, as well as yourself of course!

-We asked “Do you let your dog in your car” to determine how many dog owners don't even let their pet in their vehicle, and you would be surprised to find out that 21% of our audience responded that they simply wouldn’t.
-The biggest reason of which was due to dog hair overwhelming the vehicle and sticking to the seats.
+We asked 'Do you let your dog in your car' to determine how many dog owners don't even let their pet in their vehicle, and you would be surprised to find out that 21% of our audience responded that they simply wouldn't.
+The biggest reason for which was due to dog hair overwhelming the vehicle and sticking to the seats.
 We agree that nobody exactly wants to climb in to find dog hair everywhere, which would then attach itself to your clothes and other belongings.
-However, this issue can be countered with a variety of different dog covers; which will not only save the seats, but provide a great amount of comfort for your pup; available on some vehicles with the choice of an optional dog pack.
+However, this issue can be countered with a variety of different dog covers; which will not only save the seats but provide a great amount of comfort for your pup; available on some vehicles with the choice of an optional dog pack.